otaviojr/waybar_mediaplayer/README.md

 ## Dependencies

 * playerctl
-* Latest waybar version ( Arch use the git version )
+* Latest waybar version ( Arch: use the git version )

 ## Load the module